Accept Tasks Well and Understand Expectations

 There is another situation when your leadership is asking for a very specific task to do.

+It happens because managers and partners think in slides.
+They already have one in their mind.
 And if you don't know what it is, your chances of delivering a good output are close to zero.

 I know it sounds unfair.
 But we are all humans.
 React emotionally, even if it doesn’t make sense rationally.